choyi0521/CS489_project/README.md

 ### flutter_app

 The entire android studio folder.

 Need to get packages before you run the code in your own device.
-- run 'flutter get packages' or 'flutter get pub' in your terminal
+(Run 'flutter get packages' or 'flutter get pub' in your terminal)

 Main codes in the lib folder.
 - main.dart : The main title screen.